arabellas-craft/arabellas-craft.github.io/_posts/2025-03-08-basic-witchcraft-questions.md

 ## "Where do I start with witchcraft?"

-Read one beginner book (Fire Lyte's "[The Dabbler's Guide to Witchcraft](https://bookshop.org/a/84772/9781982174347)" is solid), and learn about energy work, meditation and grounding.
+Read one beginner book (Fire Lyte's "[The Dabbler's Guide to Witchcraft](https://bookshop.org/a/84772/9781982174347){:target="_blank" rel="noopener noreferrer"}" is solid), and learn about energy work, meditation and grounding.

 Skip the expensive supplies for now.
 Your hands, intention, and awareness are your most important tools.